wavefrontHQ/docs/pages/doc/alerts.md

 <p><a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=6a27a841-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true"><img src="/images/v_alerts_creating.png" style="width: 700px;"/></a>
 </p>

-### Creating a Threshold Alert
+### Creating a Multi-Threshold Alert

-Required fields for a threshold alert are:
+Required fields for a multi-threshold alert are:
 * Alert name (defaults to New Alert)
 * Alert condition and operator (e.g. greater than>)
 * At least one severity and corresponding threshold value.
 For each severity, you can specify one or more alert targets to notify [when the alert changes state](alerts_states_lifecycle.html#when-threshold-alerts-notify-targets).
 Only custom alert targets are supported, but you can initially create the alert without specifying a target.

-In contrast to classic alerts, Wavefront creates a display expression for a threshold alert.
+In contrast to classic alerts, Wavefront creates a display expression for a multi-threshold alert.
 The expression shows the alert condition.

-To create a threshold alert:
+To create a multi-threshold alert:

 <ol>